 The internal medicine and medicine-pediatrics programs had another successful year in the Match!
-The Department of Medicine is proud to welcome 37 new residents for the 2020-2021 academic year.
-The incoming intern class represents 16 medical schools spanning across the globe.
+The Department of Medicine is proud to welcome 36 new residents for the 2021-2022 academic year.
+The incoming intern class represents 14 medical schools spanning across the globe.
 Click post for a complete listing.

 A native of Tennessee, Dr. Anna Carr is a PGY-3 resident in internal medicine.
 She will be staying at UMMC next year to begin pulmonary and critical care fellowship.
 Here, Dr. Carr shares her path to Mississippi, memories of training, and advice for incoming trainees.

 To Be or Not to Be Silent: A Message from Dr. Myrna Alexander Nickens, Vice Chair of Diversity and Inclusion in the Department of Medicine.